Author: R.A. Salvatore

 It’s been four trilogy-ending books in a row — that’s a lot of conclusions!
 This last one is the final book of the Dark Elf trilogy, which means we’re in for more confused morals about racism courtesy of Drizzt Do’Urden.

 This time around, Drizzt leaves the Underdark and tries to adapt to the surface world.
-He experiences winter for the first time, learns about the natural world, gets chased over half of northern Faerûn by some rangers, tries and fails to find acceptance in human society, and finally ends up settling in Icewind Dale to set up the events of the first trilogy.
+He experiences winter for the first time, learns about nature, gets chased over half of northern Faerûn by some rangers, tries and fails to find acceptance in human society, and finally ends up settling in Icewind Dale to set up the events of the first trilogy.
 There’s a lot of promise in this “fish out of water” premise, but does Sojourn do a good job of delivering on it to cap off this prequel trilogy?

 Hah… no. It definitely deserved better than this.